Posted on 16 April 2021

 How to apply

-The detailed terms of references are attached to this article.
-Interested candidates should email a cover letter, curriculum vitae in English, and scan/photo of relevant diplomas/certificates to email@example.com stating the position title: [April 2021] SPO BMU - Full name in the subject line of the email
+The detailed terms of references is attached to this article.
+Interested candidates should email a cover letter, curriculum vitae in English, and scan/photo of relevant diplomas/certificates to email@example.com, stating the position title: [April 2021] Biodiversity Conservation Director - Full name in the subject line of the email.

 Only short-listed candidates will be contacted.